Huffman Coding

 For the decompression technique, we need codes.
 Using these codes, we traverse the Huffman tree and decode the data.

 We start from the root node, assign 0 to the left node, and 1 to the right node.
-When a leaf node encounters, we stop.
+When a leaf node is encountered, we stop.

 To decode character t, we will start from the root node, and traverse the path of 111 till we reach a leaf node that is, t.